-In the beginning, the web design community responded to the new demands in several ways.
-We saw mobile sites on separate domains with automatic redirection.
-The WordPress community created specialized mobile WordPress plugins to create smartphone-friendly site versions.
-Others simply ignored what was going on and hoped people would get used to zooming and panning.
+There were also specialized mobile WordPress plugins to create smartphone-friendly site versions.
+Some designers simply ignored what was going on and hoped people would get used to zooming and panning.

-The term “responsive design” itself was coined by Ethan Marcotte in 2010.
-As we have already established further up, it describes an approach to web design aimed at making websites conform to the device used to access them.
+However, now the preferred and popular solution is to use ‘responsive design’.
+The term was coined by Ethan Marcotte in 2010.
+It describes an approach to web design aimed at making websites conform to the device used to access them.

-In more technical terms, it means that the size and position of site elements “respond” to the so-called viewport.
-That is the area a site is visible in and it is constrained by both the size of the device and the browser window used by the device.
-The goal of responsive design is to make accessing sites as comfortable as possible for visitors without the need for zooming, scrolling and resizing.
+In more technical terms, it means that the size and position of site elements ‘respond’ to the so-called viewport.
+This is the area a site is visible in, and it is constrained by both the size of the device and the browser window used by the device.
+The goal of responsive design is to make accessing sites as comfortable as possible for visitors without the need for zooming, scrolling, and resizing.

 Responsive design is based on a few main principles.
-The most important of them is the use of proportionate sizes instead absolute measures.
-That means website elements are not declared in static units such as pixels but instead percentages and other responsive measurements.
+The most important of them is the use of proportionate sizes instead of absolute measures.
+This means website elements are declared in percentages and other responsive measurements, rather than static units such as pixels.

 .content {